 Chemical Formula: [C6H4(C2)2]2−

 Epa: 1843 kJ/mol

 ortho-Diethynylbenzene dianion is perhaps the strongest base known to us.
 It was initially synthesized/discovered by a group of researchers in Australia using mass spectrometry.

-Furthermore, ortho-diethynylbenzene dianion has two isomers (with same molecular formula, but different chemical structure); Meta-diethynylbenzene dianion and Para-diethynylbenzene dianion, second and third strongest base ever synthesized.
-Both the isomers including ortho-Diethynylbenzene dianion have no known use and exist in the gaseous state.
+Furthermore, ortho-diethynylbenzene dianion has two isomers (with the same molecular formula, but different chemical structures); Meta-diethynylbenzene dianion and Para-diethynylbenzene dianion, second and third strongest base ever synthesized.
+Both the isomers, including ortho-Diethynylbenzene dianion, have no known use and exist in the gaseous state.